rasoul121/Algorithms/README.md

 Algorithms for making the calculator do arithmetic, we use answers Output to console, use character escapes
 Use primitive variables
-Exposure to iterating over array with FOR Loop
+Exposure to iterating over array with FOR Loop for sequences and series

 ---